 In March 2015, the CEO received performance awards of restricted stock units and stock options.
-These awards vest only upon achievement of rigorous performance milestones that align with the Company's primary business objective of developing and marketing RNAi-based drugs using our DPCTM delivery platform and, which, if achieved, are designed to result in substantial value creation for shareholders.
-The Compensation Committee has determined while these milestones are achievable in the timeframes set forth, they will require substantial leadership, skill and effort on the part of the CEO.
-The achievement of these milestones is dependent on a number of factors, primarily the continued successful technical and clinical development of the Company's drug products and/or follow-on candidates, successful business development, and the procurement of sufficient financial resources.
-To date, none of the milestones have been met.
+These awards included vesting only upon achievement of rigorous performance milestones that align with the Company's primary business objective of developing and marketing RNAi-based drug.
+If achieved, these awards were designed to result in substantial value creation for shareholders.
+The Compensation Committee determined that, while these milestones were achievable in the timeframes set forth, they additionally will require robust leadership, substantial skill and sustained effort on the part of the CEO.
+The achievement of these milestones is dependent on a number of factors; primarily the continued successful technical and clinical development of the Company's drug products and/or follow-on candidates, successful business development, and the procurement of sufficient financial resources.
+During 2016, all of the milestones were met.